w3th4nds/pwn-college/Dojos/Fundamentals/Debugging Refresher/README.md

 ### Level 6

+This level is also solvable with the unintended way.

 ```bash
 You can modify the state of your target program with the `set` command.
 For example, you can use `set $rdi = 0` to zero
 out $rdi.
 You can use `set *((uint64_t *) $rsp) = 0x1234` to set the first value on the stack to 0x1234.
 You can use